evidence-dev/evidence/sites/docs/pages/reference/themes/index.md

                 - "#c4b5fd"
 ```

-Then use it like so
+Then use it in the `colorPalette` prop

 ```markdown
 <BarChart